commons-icao/commons-icao-java/README.md

-# ICAO Utils
+# ICAO Commons

-A collection of reusable Java and Kotlin utilities for working with ICAO-related standards and formats.
+Reusable classes and utilities for working with ICAO-related standards and formats.

 ## License